shoeper/seafile-docs/config/seafile-conf.md

 ## Enabled Slow Log

-Since Seafile-pro-6.3.10, you can to enabled the seaf-server's RPC slow request query log, so that you can do performance analysis.
+Since Seafile-pro-6.3.10, you can enable seaf-server's RPC slow log to do performance analysis.

 Add the options to seafile.conf: